 Equipment – you’ll probably get given an iPhone and a high-quality laptop as well as consumables like a second portable screen, mouse, keyboard and laptop stand.
 These will all need to be returned when you leave but are quite nice to have.

 Work-life balance – I personally found the long working hours of Big 4 auditors to be overstated on the whole.
-Whilst certain clients of periods of the year such as the January-March busy season can involve very long hours, it is down to the individual to have a back-bone and not work ridiculous hours just for the sake of showing face.
+Whilst certain client of periods of the year such as the January-March busy season can involve very long hours, it is down to the individual to have a backbone and not work ridiculous hours just for the sake of showing face.
 My advice: do an excellent job and nobody questions you if you leave at a reasonable time.

-Overall – an auditors salary and travel expectations within the Big 4 firms – PWC, Deloitte, EY and KPMG are very dependent on the location you work in and luck of the draw when it comes to client commitments.
+Overall – an auditor’s salary and travel expectations within the Big 4 firms – PWC, Deloitte, EY and KPMG are very dependent on the location you work in and luck of the draw when it comes to client commitments.

-For major cities, a Big 4 auditor can expect a starting salary of £27,500 which goes up to £45,000 on qualification at the end of the three year period.
+For major cities, a Big 4 auditor can expect a starting salary of £27,500 which goes up to £45,000 on qualification at the end of the three-year period.

-Auditors will spend most of their working life on client-sites and can expect a couple of away jobs a year which is when the client site is more than 2 hours away from the auditors home.
+Auditors will spend most of their working life on client sites and can expect a couple of away jobs a year which is when the client site is more than 2 hours away from the auditor’s home.

 As always, please remember I am an Accountant, but not your Accountant.
 In this post (and all of my others) I share information and oftentimes give anecdotes about what has worked well for me.
 However, I do not know your personal financial situation and so do not offer individual financial advice.
 If you are unsure of a particular financial subject, please hire a qualified financial advisor to guide you.